 YELLOW BIRD Posted April 25, 2019 Report Share Posted April 25, 2019 Cockroach’s mom - being a parent herself, she should understand how Nichola’s parents will heartbroken and upset right now.
 Her words will changed if she’s Nicholas’s mom.
 I had seen many parents came crying and begging for a second chance when their child broke the law when I was a volunteer at MCD.
 Link to comment Share on other sites More sharing options...

 fab Posted April 25, 2019 Report Share Posted April 25, 2019 (edited) IMO, the wrong that Nicholas has done is not as great as those guys who design silly orientation games in order to accidentally touch those girls breast butt or cunt.
 Much as he needs to be punished, I don't think he needs to have criminal records for this wrong doing.
-Edited April 25, 2019 by fab mate69 and bluerunner 2 鍾意就好,理佢男定女 never argue with the guests. let them bark all they want. 结缘不结怨 解怨不解缘 After I have said what I wanna say, I don't care what you say. 看穿不说穿 Link to comment Share on other sites More sharing options...
+Edited April 25, 2019 by fab bluerunner and mate69 2 鍾意就好,理佢男定女 never argue with the guests. let them bark all they want. 结缘不结怨 解怨不解缘 After I have said what I wanna say, I don't care what you say. 看穿不说穿 Link to comment Share on other sites More sharing options...

 Carlofrcentral Posted April 25, 2019 Report Share Posted April 25, 2019 None of your opinions matter.
 Singapore penal code defines voyeurism as a criminal act.
 It does not matter if the victim is a bitch or if the perpetrator is a hunk.
 And it does not matter if this is a first time offence.
 Voyeurism is punishable by jail time.
 If you morons think voyeurs should be allowed to do as they wish, go talk to your lawmakers.
 Nightingale 1 Link to comment Share on other sites More sharing options...